Perversion: Non-sexual usages

 The verb pervert is less narrow in reference than the related nouns, and can be used without any sexual connotations.
 It is used in English law for the crime of perverting the course of justice which is a common law offence.
-There is a transition to the sexual in 'the technique of purposeful perversion' of conversational remarks: "Purposeful perversion of what a woman has said ... is a long step closer to a direct attempt at seduction or rape."
+Further, it can be related to a decision made that is at complete variance of the facts and / or the law to such an extent as to be wholly unreasonable — perverse verdict.